vvvvvvss/case-study/README.md

 6. Model Training
    Train the selected machine learning models using the preprocessed data.
 Split the data into training and validation sets to evaluate model performance and tune hyperparameters if necessary.

-8. Model Evaluation
+7. Model Evaluation
    Evaluate the trained models using appropriate evaluation metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), or other domain-specific metrics.
 Compare the performance of different models to select the best-performing one.

-10. Deployment and Monitoring
+8. Deployment and Monitoring
     Deploy the trained model in a production environment to make real-time traffic predictions.
 Continuously monitor model performance and update the model periodically with new data to ensure its accuracy and reliability.

+9. Feedback Loop
-12. Feedback Loop: Incorporate feedback from the deployed model to improve future predictions.
+    Incorporate feedback from the deployed model to improve future predictions.
 Analyze prediction errors and adjust the model or data preprocessing pipeline as necessary to enhance performance over time.